Galerie Richard

 A concise and dense review in Almanart on Laurence PAPOUIN new paintings-sculptures at Galerie Richard Paris written by the Publisher and contemporary art collector Jacques de Maisonneuve, a tireless talent-spotter.

-‘Building And Tree 2’, 2013 by Lauren MARSOLIER – 24×36 inches- Ed 3/7 is entering the collection of the Creative Center for Photography in Arizona.
+‘Building And Tree 2’, 2013 by Lauren MARSOLIER – 24×36 in- Ed 3/7 enters the collection of the Creative Center for Photography in Arizona.
 The Center for Creative Photography (CCP), established in 1975 and located on the University of Arizona (Tucson) campus, is a research facility and archival repository containing the full archives of over sixty of the most famous American photographers including those of Edward Weston, Ansel Adams, Harry Callahan and Garry Winogrand, as well as a collection of over 80,000 images representing more than 2,000 photographers.

 Art Critic L. Brandon Krall reviewed in Quiet Lunch Joseph NECHVATAL’s solo exhibition at Galerie Richard New York , “Computer Virus 1.0 and the return of Lazarus” on November 22, 2017 (9 illustrations).